Photo Courtesy of Kodak

 information.

-colleagues is to identify a range of ozone exposures that occur
+a range of ozone exposures that occur at "clean" sites

-these sites are totally free from human influence, but rather
+in the world.
+Although the sites are not free from human influence,

-that the ozone concentrations at these sites may be appropriate
+the ozone concentrations at these sites may be appropriate to

-to use as controls for vegetational researchers as pragmatic
+use as control exposures for vegetational researchers as pragmatic

 and defensible surrogates for natural background levels.
 Note